CkyBlue/D-I-Project-2-Group-17/README.md

 The temperature and humidity can be viewed on the device screen or through a webpage hosted on the device by using an electronic device such as a phone

-#### Viewing data on the screen of M5 Stack Atom
-When the screen is deactivated, the device is measuring and recording the temperature every 5 seconds.
-To activate the device, it should be held vertically upwards and its screen should be pressed.
-Once the device is activated, it can be used in different modes:
-- Active Temperature: current temperature is shown on the screen of the device together with its unit, the current temperature is updated every 5 seconds.
-The color of the font depends on the temperature value being displayed, according to the same scale as modes I, II and III in Part I. The Second
-- Average Temperature: the average temperature of the last 24 hours is shown on the screen together with its unit, the average temperature is updated every hour.
-The color of the font depends on the temperature value being displayed according to the same scale as before
-- Active Humidity: current humidity is shown on the screen of the device together with its unit, the current temperature is updated every 5 seconds.
-The color of the font depends on the humidity value being displayed
-- Average Humidity: the average humidity of the last 24 hours is shown on the screen together with its unit, the average humidity is updated every hour.
-The color of the font depends on the humidity value being displayed

 #### Viewing data on the website hosted by M5 Stack Atom
 In order to view relevant information on an electronic device, first connect to a wifi called ***CkyBlue***
 Open a web browser and load the following website: